Experience an unforgettable 4,000NM sailing adventure with Wavy Immelman aboard the beautiful and well-equipped Atlantic '49.

 £6,995 per person – Single Berth – One Way

-You will be involved in victualling and all aspects of preparing for a long Ocean voyage – what to think about, what to organise in order to be both safe and comfortable – it’s all in the preparation!
+You will be involved in victualling and all aspects of preparing for a long Ocean voyage – what to think about, what to organize in order to be both safe and comfortable – it’s all in the preparation!

 You will also get to know your fellow crew and get to know the local area sailing to get used to life on board before the big trip.